-13. Inappropriate Dress and Appearance
+13. Inappropriate dress and appearance

-Penalty- A call to parent should be made and the student sent home to correct and change the apparel or style which is objectionable.
+Penalty- A call to parents should be made and the student sent home to correct and change the apparel or style which is objectionable.
 Multiple problems will result in after school detention.
 The time missed from school is unexcused.

-Interference with Authority
+14. Interference with authority